 When C.K. stopped for gas in Springerville, Arizona, he signed the logbook at Becker’s Garage (Figure 160 in the book).
 I did not notice it until I was reworking the images, but the logbook showed two interesting entries before and after C.K., the names of two different people from Martinsburg, West Virginia, who were riding Indian motorcycles to California!
 Here’s a “taller” excerpt from that logbook:

-Further research revealed that “E. A. Bradford” was Ethel Ada Bradford, the wife of Russell Arnold Bradford, manager of a wagon company in Martinsburg.
+Recent research revealed that “E. A. Bradford” was Edward Albert Bradford.
 The other, “H. B. Kneisly” was Hamilton Bernard Kneisly, a self-employed motorcycle mechanic in Martinsburg.
 My discovery caused me to look for evidence that C.K. and these people may have been more than coincidental customers and may have been riding together.
 Although the quality of the photo at the top of this update is not great, it was apparently taken by C.K. about 150 miles east of Springerville, near Socorro, New Mexico.
 This photo was included in C.K.’s first installment of his serialized story in the August 21, 1919 in Pacific Motorcyclist and Western Wheelman.

 There are three motorcycles in the photo.
 One has a sidecar.
 C.K.’s Henderson is apparently the bike at right.
-Although she is apparently not in the photograph, Ethel Bradford was most likely riding in the sidecar accompanying her husband Russell.
-Thus, I think it is reasonable to believe that the two men in the photo are Russell Arnold Bradford and H Bernard Kneisly of Martinsburg.
+Since this photo was on C.K.’s camera, I think it is reasonable to believe that the two men in the photo are Edward Albert Bradford and H Bernard Kneisly of Martinsburg.
 Unfortunately, I have not yet found any other evidence of the Bradford/Kneisly trip or its nature and purpose, but it seems most likely that they accompanied C.K. on the road for at least 100 miles approaching Springerville.

 Mechanical: I previously reported that the Red One was running once again.
 I brought it home and immediately removed the gas tank and rear fender for repainting.
 That has evolved into a process of its own because, besides painting, they needed to be pinstriped, new transfers (decals) applied, and clear coated.
 I am almost done with that, but need to get my shop (a nice large and dry room in my basement) sorted out so I can properly reassemble the bike (including changing the tire on the rear wheel).
 However, I have a family obligation that will prevent me from working on all that until mid-April, so it probably won’t be until the end of April before I get the Red One on the road for any kind of testing.